lakshmannarendra/CineMatch/README.md

 ## Features
 - Modern React frontend with Tailwind CSS
 - Express.js backend with modular controllers, routes, and middlewares
-- Multiple NLP-based recommendation algorithms (BM25, TF-IDF, Bag of Words, BERT)
+- Multiple NLP-based recommendation algorithms (BM25, TF-IDF, Bag of Words)
 - OMDb API integration for movie posters and IMDb links
 - Ready for deployment on Vercel